12 min read

 Living with your head in the clouds isn't always a bad thing.
 Turns out, it's more useful than you think.

-This is where it begins, a story of child abuse, toxic love, and the survival mechanism that worked: turning maladaptive daydreaming into a life worth romanticizing.
+This is where it all began, a story of child abuse, toxic love, and turning maladaptive daydreaming into a life worth romanticizing.

 Some kids dreamed about prom.
 I dreamed of escape.

-The soundtrack of my childhood was one of doors slamming and voices yelling, always my cue to vanish.
+The sounds of my childhood were usually doors slamming and voices yelling, always my cue to disappear.
 Before I could tie my shoes, I knew how to read the room and listen for the tone of voice over the words being said.

-That kind of vigilance takes its toll.
+That kind of hypervigilance takes its toll.
 To this day, my body is always braced for whatever might come next.

 My husband recently mentioned how much physical stress I carry, and it's true.
-I often catch myself with my shoulders hunched up around my ears or my stomach roiling in anticipation.
+I often catch myself with my shoulders hunched up around my ears or my stomach clenching in anticipation.

-I remember that same feeling in my stomach when I heard certain footsteps or my name called in a certain way.
-That alone told me how the night would go.
+I remember that same feeling in my stomach when I would hear certain footsteps or my name called in a certain way.
+That alone told me how my night would go.

 I remember rehearsing escapes I’d never make.
 Accepting apologies no one ever gave and rehearsing entire arguments in my head, coming up with mic-drop responses no one ever heard.

 My bedroom was the safest place in the house (which isn't saying much).
-My mother had me keep peanut butter and saltines under my bed for when she wasn't home, so I wouldn’t have to come out and risk running into him.
+My mother had me keep a jar of peanut butter with saltines under my bed for when she wasn't home, so I wouldn’t have to come out and risk running into him.

 Her first husband, the man who gave me my DNA and my nightmares.

-She thought it was about his temper and his insults.
+She thought it was about his temper and the insults he hurled.
 Which was partly true, but she didn’t know the whole story.

 He made me his servant.
 His verbal punching bag.
-And behind closed doors, when she wasn't home, his secret.
+And behind closed doors, where no one could see, his dirty little secret.

-He used guilt, fear, and shame to keep me quiet about the unspeakable things he did, always with the threat of what might happen if I ever told.
+He used guilt, fear, and shame to keep me quiet about the unspeakable things he did to me, always with the threat of what might happen if I ever told anyone.

-It was a fourth-grade school play, of all things, with a plot that was way too close to my actual life.
-That night, I said the thing I wasn’t supposed to say to the people that I wasn’t supposed to say it to.
+It was a fourth-grade play, of all things, with a plot that was way too close to my actual life.
+That night, I said the things I wasn’t supposed to say to the people that I wasn’t supposed to say them to.

-But even after he was gone, the damage stayed: the guilt, the hypervigilance, that instinct to brace—none of which goes away just because the threat does.
+But even after he was gone, the damage remained: that hypervigilance and instinct to brace never go away just because the immediate threat did.

 I’ve always needed a story to keep me going.

-When I was little, I danced in front of my bedroom mirror, holding my curling iron like a microphone and lip-syncing to Celine, Whitney, or Tina (ah, the '80s).
+When I was little, I danced in front of my bedroom mirror, holding my Ambassador curling iron like a microphone and lip-syncing to Celine, Whitney, and Tina (ah, the '80s).

-Looking back, I don’t know if I ever truly wanted fame.
-I think what I really just wanted was control, some sort of ‘authority over the storyline’, if you will.
+Looking back, I’m not sure if I ever truly wanted fame.
+I think what I really just wanted was control over something in my life.

-Because when your earliest memories are of a father whose presence did more damage than his absence ever could, daydreaming was the only way to escape to a safer world.
-A better world.
+Because when your earliest memories are of a father whose presence did more damage than his absence ever could, daydreaming was the only way to escape to a safer, better world.

 When I was fourteen, I earned a spot in our state's top performing arts school.
 It was competitive, intense, and full of talent and drama.